 Poisson Distribution, coupled with historical data, can provide a method for calculating the likely number of goals that will be scored in a soccer match.
-Bettors will find this simple method of how to calculate the probability of the score or result in any given soccer match will empower your betting.
+Using a simple Poisson Distribution formula to calculate the probability of the score or result in any given soccer match will empower your betting.
 Read on to learn more.

 Poisson Distribution is a mathematical concept for translating mean averages into a probability for variable outcomes.
-For example, Chelsea might average 1.7 goals per game.
-Entering this information into a Poisson formula would show that this average equates to Chelsea scoring 0 goals 18.3% of the time, 1 goal 31% of the time, 2 goals 26.4% of the time and 3 goals 15% of the time.
+For example, Manchester City might average 1.7 goals per game and by putting this information into a Poisson Distribution formula, it would show that this average equates to Manchester City scoring 0 goals 18.3% of the time, 1 goal 31% of the time, 2 goals 26.4% of the time and 3 goals 15% of the time.

 Before we can use Poisson to calculate the likely outcome of a match, we need to calculate the average number of goals each team is likely to score in that match.
-This can be calculated determining an “Attack” and “Defence Strength” for each team and comparing them.
+This can be calculated determining the “Attack Strength” and “Defence Strength” for each team and comparing them.

-Selecting a representative data range is vital when calculating Attack and Defence strengths – too long and the data will not be relevant for the teams current strength, while too short may allow outliers to skew the data.
-For this analysis we’re using the 38 games played by each team in the 2015/16 EPL season will provide a sufficient sample size to apply the Poisson Distribution.
+Selecting a representative data range is vital when calculating Attack Strength and Defence Strength – too long and the data will not be relevant for the team's current strength, while too short may allow outliers to skew the data.
+The 38 games played by each team in the 2015/16 EPL season will provide a sufficient sample size to apply the Poisson Distribution.

-The first step in calculating Attack and Defence strengths based upon last season’s results is to determine the average number of goals scored per team, per home game, and per away games.
+The first step in calculating Attack Strength based upon last season’s results is to determine the average number of goals scored per team, per home game, and per away game.

 Calculate this by taking the total number of goals scored last season and dividing it by the number of games played:

-- Season Goals Scored at Home / Number of Games (in season)
+- Season total goals scored at home / number of games (in season)

-- Season Goals Scored Away / Number of Games (in season)
+- Season total goals scored away / number of games (in season)

-The difference from the relevant average above and a team's average is what constitutes a team’s “Attack Strength”.
+The difference from the relevant average above and a team's average is what constitutes “Attack Strength”.

 We’ll also need the average number of goals an average team concedes.
 This is simply the inverse of the above numbers (as the number of goals a home team scores will equal the same number that an away team concedes):